ramesht007/PyVertical/README.md

-- :link: Links vertically partitioned data without exposing membership using Private Set Intersection (PSI)
+- :link: Links vertically partitioned data without exposing membership using Private Set Intersection (PSI).
-- :lock: Trains a model on vertically partitioned data using SplitNNs, so only data holders can access data
+- :lock: Trains a model on vertically partitioned data using SplitNNs, so only data holders can access data.

 Vertically-partitioned data is data in which